-We are the first program in Wisconsin to offer MEG in a clinical (patient care) setting.
+We are the first program in Wisconsin to offer MEG scans in a clinical (patient care) setting.
 In addition to clinical uses for neurosurgical planning, Froedtert & the Medical College conduct research studies using MEG to further develop this technology.

 Mapping the Brain with MEG